JSON Input

 Frequently Asked Questions

-Depends on how much whitespace was in the original.
-Formatted JSON with 2-space indentation can shrink by 30–50%.
-The stats bar on the page shows the exact numbers.
+It depends on how much whitespace was in the original.
+Formatted JSON with 2-space indentation typically shrinks 30–50%.
+The stats bar on this page shows the exact before/after sizes so you can see the savings.

 Can I minify invalid JSON?

 No. The tool parses the input first.
-If it's not valid JSON, you'll get an error.
-Fix the syntax with the JSON Validator or JSON Formatter.
+If it's not valid JSON, you'll see an error.
+Fix the syntax first using the JSON Validator or JSON Formatter.

 Related Tools